Benndot/Connect-X-Pygame/ReadMe.md

 have also been implemented.
 A turn system between the user and a randomly selecting computer opponent is fully implemented.
 Win/loss checks are implemented both for the player and the CPU.

-A simple post-game screen has been added in the case of a tie, but it is also under construction and lacking features that it's intended to eventually have.
+A simple post-game screen currently exists, tell the user the outcome of the game.
+This will be more fully featured eventually.
+The board resets after a game ends, so the game loop is now fully functional.

 ### TODO